Trusted WordPress tutorials, when you need them most.

 I created custom taxanomy on my website dedicated to books and now I’m able to filter books by authors!

-12. James Angel says
+14. James Angel

 The trouble with some plugins is that they may not be compatible with all themes.
-I have found that it pays to have a qualified developer do his/her part and test and troubleshoot any Web site alteration after adding a plugin or updating WordPress to a newer version to ensure everything works as it should.
+I have found that it pays to have a qualified developer do his/her part and test and troubleshoot any Web site alteration after adding a plugin or updating Wordpress to a newer version to ensure everything works as it should.

 Man you are a legend,